LLNL/units/README.md

 -   `<measurement>=<double>/<unit>`  basically calling a number multiplied or divided by a `<unit>` produces a measurement,  specifically `unit` produces a measurement and `precise_unit` produces a precise_measurement.

 #### Measurement functions
+These free functions work on any of different measurement types.

 -   `measurement measurement_cast(<measurement>)`  convert a precise_measurement into measurement
 -   `fixed_measurement measurement_cast(<fixed_measurement>)`  convert a fixed_precise_measurement or fixed_measurement into a fixed_measurement